 The master's portfolio is an innovative interdisciplinary postgraduate course.
 The course structure facilitates learning within and across disciplines, creating connections with staff and students with a breadth and depth of knowledge and experience.

-The first part of the course is delivered through three 20-credit modules, which aim to expand experience and deepen knowledge, the emphasis is on experimentation and research.
+The first part is delivered through three 20-credit modules that aim to expand experience and deepen knowledge.
+The emphasis is on experimentation and research.

-The next phase of the course is student-led.
-Students select from a range of learning opportunities, which are of most interest and use to their individual learning experience.
+The next phase is student-led.
+Students select the learning opportunities of most interest and use to their individual learning experience.
 During this 60-credit module, students are encouraged to develop individual or collaborative research, through practical and theoretical exploration and experiment, supported by practical workshops, lectures, seminars and tutorials.

 The final phase of the course is a student-led Major Project.
 Students consolidate the work with the aims of presenting the outcomes in some kind of public dissemination, such as, for example, an exhibition, product prototype or book.
 This part of the course is supported by seminars, tutorials and a programme of visiting lectures which offer professional development opportunities.

 Semester 1/Year 1